Khrrousheh/Khrrousheh/README.md

 - 👋 Hi, I’m @Khrrousheh
 - 👀 I’m interested in Fullstack development and machine learning
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NodeJS, python, and swift
 - 💞️ I’m looking to collaborate on Making website
 - 📫 How to reach me via my email mahdi.khrrousheh@gmail.com or my cell phone (+972) 598-633-610